 Services

-Dr Tully is an award winning Registered and Chartered Forensic Psychologist who, along side her team of expert forensic and clinical psychologists, offers services nationwide.
+Dr Tully is an award winning HCPC Registered and BPS Chartered Forensic Psychologist who, alongside her team of expert forensic and clinical psychologists, offers services nationwide.
 Dr Tully is considered to be an expert in her field.

 Our forensic psychology reporting services may be provided for prison, criminal court, family court, immigration, or other formal proceedings, or they may be for less formal purposes.
 Requests for services may come from solicitors, companies or government agencies/bodies.
 The range of services we offer is broad and we can meet all of your forensic psychology needs.
 If the services you are looking for are not listed below, please contact us.

-For example if an independent psychology report is required for parole then the solicitor may request an estimate for a psychological assessment of risk of reoffending, which may be LAA or privately funded.
-Make an enquiry by clicking here.
+For example if an independent psychology report is required for parole then a solicitor can approach us to refer their client to request a fee quote.
+Cases may be LAA or privately funded.
+Make an enquiry by emailing us at enquiries@tullyforensicpsychology.com or call us on 07779907198

 Expert witness assessment services